 Move Over Iowa

-Effective July 1, Iowa law requires motorists to change lanes or slow down when approaching stationary utility and maintenance vehicles with flashing lights activated.
+Their jobs are dangerous enough.
+When they're restoring power to a community, the last thing they need to worry about is you running into their utility truck.
+Move over, slow down for crews at work.
+IT'S THE LAW.
+Iowa law requires motorists to change lanes or slow down when approaching stationary utility and maintenance vehicles with flashing lights activated.
 Across the country, all states have “move over” laws, but only 12 states specifically protect utility service vehicles.

 This expanded law is designed to protect motorists and Iowa’s utility workers who are at high risk while performing their duties on Iowa’s roadways.
 Motorists can face penalties for violating the law, such as receiving traffic tickets or having their driver’s license revoked.